 Sheets, blankets and pillows

 Paper towel, toilet paper, facial tissue

-If your unit has a kitchen or kitchenette, there are: refrigerators, microwaves, 2 or 4 burner ranges, coffee makers with filters (coffee grounds not provided), dishes, pots, pans, flatware, glasses, coffee mugs, dish soap and dish towels
+Kitchen with: refrigerator, microwave, 4 burner range, oven, toaster, coffee maker with filters (coffee grounds not provided), dishes, pots, pans, flatware, glasses, coffee mugs, dish soap and dish towels

 Weber charcoal grill

 Access to the outdoor cook-out site and fire circle